maedeshabani/Movie-Recommender-System/README.md

-# Movie-Recommender-System
+# Movie Recommender System
- This project implements a recommender system using `item to item collaborative filtering` method.
-The core data structure used in this implementation is a `user-item matrix` which represents the ratings given by users to movies.
-A `pandas DataFrame` is used to store this matrix and other relevant data because of it's efficient storage.
+This repository showcases a movie recommender system built using 'item-to-item collaborative filtering'.
+It leverages a user-item matrix to predict movie recommendations based on users' previous ratings.
+The system stores data in a pandas DataFrame for efficient processing and analysis.

+## Features:
+- Item-to-item collaborative filtering method.
+- User-item matrix to represent user ratings.
+- Efficient data handling using pandas.

+## Getting Started
+Clone the repository and run the Implementation & Experiments.ipynb notebook to explore the recommender system.